Artsy Craftsy Mom

 Don't forget to take along this DIY Frankenstein Treat Bag when you go trick o' treating on Halloween!
 Print out the templates, fix on the bag & it's done!

-2. Use craft glue to stick the strip with zigzag border along the border of the open end of the paper bag.
+2. Use craft glue to stick the strip with the zigzag border along the border of the open end of the paper bag.
 This is Frankenstein’s hair.

 Don't forget to take along this DIY Frankenstein Treat Bag when you go trick o' treating on Halloween!
 Print out the templates, fix on the bag & it's done!